kasslent/clc-digital-skills/_lessons/week6.2.md

 Here, you can change/update your site title and tagline.
 You can also set your timezone, date/time format and language options here as well.
 Make sure to select **Save Changes**!

 ##Adding content

+>Open a post or page and try out some of the options listed below in the editor.

 When adding content into your **Post** or **Page**, the default visual editor uses a WYSIWYG editor (what you see is what you get) to format the content.
 Click on the **Toolbar Toggle** to show all of the editing options.
 Hover over any icon to see a short description of what each tool is used for.

+When using the **Visual** editor, the content entered automatically gets converted into HTML.

 ![]({{site.imgpath}}/week6/adding-content-wysiwyg.png)

-When using the **Visual** editor, the content entered automatically gets converted into HTML.
+###WordPress and HTML

 You can also edit or add your own HTML by selecting the **Text** editor tab.

-###WordPress and HTML

 In WordPress, you don't need to add the `<p>` tags in either the visual or text editor.
 In the **Visual** editor, select the paragraph option from the dropdown.